Nader-Sl/Hackemon/README.md

 <b><h1>What's new in version 1.4 ?</h1></b>

 <ul>
-      <li><b> Rare Pokemon Sniping exploit is now in the Settings -> General tab, you can check/uncheck it, assign minum pokeballs required to auto snipe and finally a delay you define between auto sniping (in seconds)</b></li>
+      <li> Rare Pokemon Sniping exploit is now in the Settings -> General tab, you can check/uncheck it, assign minum pokeballs required to auto snipe and finally a delay you define between auto sniping (in seconds)</li>
                 <li> Added a user input for manual pokemon sniping, you just have to insert coordinates and that's it! </li>
                 <li> Added a ROAD_FLY option so it can walk straight-lines towards pokestops (faster)</li>
                   <li> Now shows Pokeballs left in stats panel.</li>